neomessi/minut-example/README.md

     openssl req -nodes -new -x509 -keyout localserver.key -out localserver.cert

 - run:
+    npm install --save-dev
-    npm run dev
+    npm run build # you will also re-run this anyytime you change js files npm run dev

 - Go to (it only runs https):